Shadow Products (SKU)

 - Inventory of Shadow Products are linked so inventory of the actual product is maintained.
 Available inventory for any product in the Parent/Shadow group is linked to all products in the group.

 - Client setting Always deduct inventory from Shadow Parent controls whether orders for shadow products deduct physical inventory from the parent product's inventory or from the shadow.
 However, the available inventory will always be synced.
 When this option is enabled, the order will always display the shadow parent.

 - When setting physical inventory to a shadow product individually or in bulk through a Warehouse Inventory Import, you have an option to merge the inventory of the shadows into the Shadow Parent.
 This will update the physical inventory of the parent with the inventory of the shadow.

 - On the Manage Inventory page action menu, there is an action to merge shadow inventory into the parent inventory.

-- It is NOT necessary to create shadows in order to list on multiple channels within one company.
+- It is NOT necessary to create shadows to list on multiple channels within one company.